Catalog Generation

 An algorithm has been implemented to identify and ignore cosmic-rays in single exposures.
 This algorithm has been used for ignoring cosmic-rays during the image alignment code used to determine the a posteriori alignment to GAIA.

-This algorithm starts by evaluating the central moments of all sources from the segment catalog.
-Any source where the maximum central moment (as determined by photutils.segmentation.SourceProperties is 0 for both X and Y moments gets identified as cosmic-rays.
-This indicates that the source has a concentration of flux greater than a point-source and most probably represents a ‘head-on cosmic-ray’.
+This algorithm starts by evaluating the central moments of all sources from the segmentation catalog.
+Any source where the maximum central moment (as determined by photutils.segmentation.SourceCatalog) is 0 for both X and Y moments is identified as a cosmic-ray.
+The implication is the source has a concentration of flux greater than a point-source and most probably represents a ‘head-on cosmic-ray’.

 In its simplest form the criteria for rejection is: